docker/compose/README.md

     figtest_redis_1 | [8] 02 Jan 18:43:35.576 # Server started, Redis version 2.8.3
     figtest_web_1 |  * Running on http://0.0.0.0:5000/

-Open up [http://localhost:5000](http://localhost:5000) in your browser (or [http://localdocker:5000](http://localdocker:5000) if you're using [docker-osx](https://github.com/noplay/docker-osx)).
-That's it!
+Open up [http://localhost:5000](http://localhost:5000) in your browser (or [http://localdocker:5000](http://localdocker:5000) if you're using [docker-osx](https://github.com/noplay/docker-osx)) and you should see it running!

-You can also pass the `-d` flag to `fig up` to run your services in the background, and use `fig ps` to see what is currently running:
+If you want to run your services in the background, you can pass the `-d` flag to `fig up` and use `fig ps` to see what is currently running:

     $ fig up -d
     Starting figtest_redis_1...